 Autumn is also the time, when you collect delicious nuts or other hard-shelled fruits, in Europe and Asia mainly hazelnuts (Corylus avellana), walnuts (Juglans regia), sweet chestnuts (Castanea sativa), and pistachio nuts (Pistacia vera), in America mainly American hazelnuts (Corylus americana), beaked hazelnuts (Corylus cornuta), and various species of hickory, in particular pecan nuts (Carya illinoensis).

-Although edible, kernels of the mockernut hickory (Carya tomentosa) are rarely eaten by people, as they are very small.
+Although edible, kernels of this species are rarely eaten by people, as they are very small.
 However, they are a highly popular food item for wildlife, in particular squirrels, mice, bears, foxes, rabbits, deer, woodpeckers, and wild turkey (Meleagris gallopavo).

-Otherwise, this species is much utilized, the wood for a large number of items, including timber, charcoal, tool handles, poles, shafts, well pumps, furniture, and pallets.
-The sawdust and chips are used for smoking meat products.
+Otherwise, this species is much utilized.
+The wood is used for a large number of items, including timber, charcoal, tool handles, poles, shafts, well pumps, furniture, and pallets, and sawdust and chips are used for smoking meat products.

 Fallen nuts of mockernut hickory, Indian Springs State Park, Georgia.
 (Photo copyright © by Kaj Halberg)